Why a proposal to require schools to test their drinking water for lead crumbled in Olympia

 She also suggested the proposal did not clarify which state agency would be responsible for oversight of private schools.

-Following that opposition, lawmakers changed HB 1860 to exempt schools from remediation if they don’t receive a state or federal grant to pay for it.
-The revised legislation also specifically said schools “may not” conduct remediation for any remediation costing above $2,000 per building.
+Following that opposition, lawmakers changed HB 1860 to exempt schools from remediation costs above $2,000 per building if they don’t receive a state or federal grant to pay for it.

 Lawmakers also decided to loosen the threshold for when schools needed to take action — from five parts per billion to nine parts per billion.
 And the Washington State Department of Health would not be able to revisit that standard until 2030.

-Note: Correction: A previous version of this story did not include the amount that schools under HB 1860 would first have to spend on remediation — $2,000 — from local funds before they could access an existing state grant program to cover any additional costs.